Sbozzolo/kuibit/docs/index.rst

 What is a kuibit?
 -----------------

-A kuibit (harvest pole) is the tool traditionally used by the Tohono O'odham people to reach the fruit of the Saguaro cacti during the harvesting season.
+A kuibit (also known as *kukuipad* harvest pole) is the tool traditionally used by the Tohono O'odham people to reach the fruit of the Saguaro cacti during the harvesting season.
 In the same way, this package is a tool that you can use to collect the fruit of your ``Cactus`` simulations.

 Credits